Dairy focus: Breaking rock, turning bog and producing 550kg of solids in Co. Cork

 “The fertility on that farm is low and it’s going to be two or three years before we get it really performing.
 How much grass I can grow will really determine how many cows I will milk going forward.

-We will continue to scrape a bit a rock, turn a bit of bog and try to make more ground going forward.
+We will continue to scrape a bit of rock, turn a bit of bog and try to make more ground going forward.

 Last spring also marked another key stage in the farm’s development, as Andrew contracted out heifer rearing.
 This allowed him to focus solely on the milking herd and, he said, it simplified the system greatly.